A long-term, thoughtful approach to

 Jeffrey Munjack is the founder and president of JDM Financial Group.
 Jeff has over twenty years of experience in working with family-owned businesses, successful professionals and multi-generational families.
 His unique expertise integrates leading edge fee-only wealth management with long-term financial planning to optimize financial advice and overall results for clients.
 Jeff established JDM in 2002 so that he could advise clients outside the sales culture of Wall Street.

 Prior to launching JDM, Jeff worked as a Financial Consultant and Certified Financial Manager at a leading global investment firm.
 He earned his CFP® designation from the College for Financial Planning, a Master of Science in Financial Services from the Institute of Business and Finance, a Professional Designation in Personal Financial Planning from UCLA, and he has completed executive education at Harvard’s Kennedy School of Government in Investment Decisions and Behavioral Finance.
-Jeff has also served as a Certified Financial Educator with the Heartland Institute of Financial Education, is certified in Long Term Care, and has a California Life Insurance license.
+Jeff has also served as a Certified Financial Educator with the Heartland Institute of Financial Education, is certified in Long Term Care, and and has California and Texas Life Insurance licenses.

 Lisa Elizabeth Barnes